martinobodo/Project-1_P1/README.md

 # Yogaworld Website
 Yogaworld is a fictional Yoga Studio that provides Yoga classes for the people of Jump Village Barnsley.
 Their motto is to exercise and empower through keeping the body supple.
-The site's target audience is everyone who wants to join a yoga class, people trying to try new things and those who want to promote better health through exercise.
+The site's target audience is everyone who wants to join a yoga class, people looking to try new things and those who want to promote better health through exercise.
 The website is a great place to find information on the studio and book a session
 <img src="documentation/mockup1-600.png" width="600"></p>
 ## Table of Contents:
 * [User Experience](#user-experience-and-interface(UX/UI))